Command and Staff College (Israel)

-In mid-1980s the collected statistics showed that a significant number of senior officers paid little attention to this kind of study.
+In the mid-1980s the collected statistics showed that a significant number of senior officers paid little attention to this kind of study.
 This, together with the drawbacks in military training revealed during the 1982 Lebanon War, had led to a series of reorganizations, continued well into 2010s.

-In 1991 all military colleges, including PUM, were merged into the IDF Military Colleges unit under the General Staff.

-In 2004 it was decided to add a course for Air Force.
+In 1991, all military colleges, including PUM, were merged into the IDF Military Colleges unit under the General Staff.In 2004, it was decided to add a course for Air Force.

 Eventually the two courses were merged into a single "Afek course" (named after Sharon Afek) intended for commanders and staff officers ranked Lieutenant Colonel and above from all military arms.

-In 2018 the University of Haifa had won the first-ever educational tender from the IDF for all military colleges, including PUM.
+In 2018, the University of Haifa had won the first-ever educational tender from the IDF for all military colleges, including PUM.